What is it?

 With a workforce of over two million, construction is one of the largest industries in the UK.
 And in the coming years it is only likely to become more prominent because of the housing crisis and a range of key projects to improve national infrastructure – particularly the UK’s roads and railways.

 From freelancers providing short-term on-site services, to small businesses supplying services and materials, the self-employed are essential to the construction industry.
-In fact, there are more self-employed people in construction than any other industry – approximately two million in 2017.
+In fact, there are more self-employed people in construction than any other industry – approximately one million in 2017.

 What we are doing: